MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ---
 # required metadata

-title: Using PowerShell with the Azure Information Protection client | Azure Information Protection
+title: Use PowerShell with the Azure Information Protection client
 description: Instructions and information for admins to manage the Azure Information Protection client by using PowerShell.
 author: cabailey
 ms.author: cabailey